How to use SeaTools for Windows

 Short Drive Self Test (20 to 90 seconds long)

-Long Generic (progress in 1% increments)
+Long Generic (progress in 1% increments and may take several hours to complete)

 When you launch the "Short Drive Self Test" (DST) most drives will run a thorough diagnostic routine that is built into the hard drive's firmware.
 DST is completely data safe.